Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem11.md

 #### Description

-Read-only property; a string, expressed as a file:/// URI, that represents the path and name of the file that was imported into the Library.
+Read-only property; `string`; a string, expressed as a file:/// URI, that represents the path and name of the file that was imported into the Library.

 #### Example